huggingface/datasets/datasets/tedlium/README.md

 - Selected monolingual data for language modeling from WMT12 publicly available corpora: these files come from the TED-LIUM 2 release, but have been modified to produce a tokenization more relevant for English language.
 - Homepage: https://www.openslr.org/51/

+Release 3 contains two different corpus distributions:
+- The ‘legacy’ one, on which the dev and test datasets are the same as in TED-LIUM 2 (and TED-LIUM 1).
+- The ‘speaker adaptation’ one, specially designed for experiments on speaker adaptation.

 Each release is split into a training, validation and test set:

 | Split      | Release 1 | Release 2 | Release 3 |